 - In Tom and Jerry, the title characters would in some of the original shorts be friends and speak, though rarely (and something would always come between their friendship, making them fight again).
 These elements are what is most reviled about The Tom And Jerry Show from the 1970's, and Tom and Jerry: The Movie.

-- Back when The Simpsons started, they were revolutionary when compared to other cynical shows centered on a dysfunctional family because it was an animated show set in Comic Book Time and with Negative Continuity.
+- Back when it started, the series was revolutionary when compared to other cynical shows centered on a dysfunctional family because it was an animated show set in Comic-Book Time and with Negative Continuity.
 The family could go anywhere, interact with anyone, and do anything without having to care about budget constraints, actors that wanted to leave or children that grew up.
 However, after 20 years that original strength has turned into its biggest constraint.
 Bart and Lisa behave like teenagers, but they are still 10 and 8 and go to the same primary school, so the writers can't make them face the actual teenage (or young adult) problems they would be dealing with by now if the show was live-acted; Marge and Homer have gone through countless marriage crises and been thrown into jail countless times, but they have to go back home together at the end; Maggie feels more like a prop than a character in most episodes because the writers can't think of new plotlines starring a baby, etc. As a result, the show has become stalled and boring.

 - Pop culture references, including cutaway gags and episode-length spoofs, have been a staple of The Simpsons since its earliest seasons (eg. Bart the General riffing on Patton, Kamp Krusty on Apocalypse Now).
 Generally though, earlier episodes tend to spoof classic movies and TV shows, where more recent episodes tend to parody recent films or cultural trends.
 Which wouldn't necessarily be bad, except most such episodes wind up only spoofing a film/show's most obvious aspects.